Sunday, April 24, 2011

 *This story is continued from Usagi Yojimbo (Vol. 2) #2.

-*This would be the last recorded adventure between the Turtles and Usagi in the Mirage Universe.
+*This would be the last recorded adventure between the Mirage Turtles and Usagi.
 However, TMNT (Vol. 4) #30 references an untold adventure where Usagi gives Leo a set of samurai armor.
 Incidentally, depending on how seriously you take pin-ups, Tales of the TMNT (Vol. 2) #25 and Tales of the TMNT (Vol. 2) #53 feature TMNT/Usagi bonus pin-ups.

 *In the letters column, Sakai reveals that the plot for “Shades of Green”, an homage to Kurosawa’s “Seven Samurai”, was created two years prior to Usagi Yojimbo’s switch from Fantagraphics to Mirage.
 Originally, the part of Gen was to be played by Tomoe-Ame.